 Actual Situation: Hello David, I hope you can help me, I'm at my wits end.
 I have an animal literally tearing up my back yard.
 I am 99.9% sure it's a raccoon.
 I have seen raccoon tracks on my back patio; I am familiar with what their tracks look like.
 Every so often I will see a raccoon in the back of my home.
 (I live in Florida just outside of Daytona Beach.
+I am worried they will get in my chicken coop.
 I live next to a canal, and have woods beyond my property line in the back.)

 I've tried mothballs, but as I just read in your article these don't work unless it's in an attic.
 I learned that the hard way after spreading 6 boxes all over the back yard and still having my yard dug up.
 I have spread a mixture that I bought at my local Lowe's that is supposed to kill bugs in the dirt.
 I know the coons are digging for bugs to eat.
 That does not stop them from digging.
 I also bought another mixture I spread that is supposed to repel a long list of animals including raccoons for up to 2 months.
 The second night after spreading it I had more new holes dug in my lawn.
 It didn't work.